A grad school resume should be included in your graduate school application to give admissions committees a better idea of your qualifications.

 How to write a resume for graduate school

-Write a resume objective for graduate school
+Craft a resume objective for graduate school

-A strong resume introduction will help you capture the interest of admissions committees and convince them that you’re the right candidate for their program.
-While there are several different types of introductions, a resume objective is the ideal choice for grad school applicants because you can use it to directly target a university’s hiring committee.
+While there are several types of resume introductions, a resume objective is an ideal choice for grad school applicants because you can use it to target a university’s admissions department directly.

-- undergraduate degree and grades
+- Undergraduate degree and grades

-- relevant internship/volunteer experience
+- Relevant internship/volunteer experience

 Here’s an example of a well-written graduate school resume objective: